 How to know if an electrical job actually made money

-Most electricians have a gut feeling about a job.
+Most contractors have a gut feeling about a job.
 Here's how to back it up with real numbers — without living in spreadsheets after hours.

 This isn't about accounting software or MBA-level finance.
 It's about three simple buckets on every job — labor, materials, and what's left — captured while the work is happening, not months later.